 As mentioned earlier, an engine that is allowed to overheat can experience serious damage, such as a blown head gasket or cracked cylinder.
 If your engine is running hot, you need to get to a shop as soon as you can.

-Replacing Water Pump Alongside Timing Belt
+Replacing the Water Pump Alongside the Timing Belt